bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 ### Subclasses and Prototypes

 Span subclass of the Range class.
-This subclass will work just like a Range, but instead of initializing it with a start and an end, we'll instead specify a start and a distance, or span.
+This subclass will work just like a Range, but instead of initializing it with a start and an end, we’ll instead specify a start and a distance, or span.

     function Span(start, span) {